Golden spiral: Approximations of the golden spiral

 There are several comparable spirals that approximate, but do not exactly equal, a golden spiral.

 For example, a golden spiral can be approximated by first starting with a rectangle for which the ratio between its length and width is the golden ratio.
 This rectangle can then be partitioned into a square and a similar rectangle and this rectangle can then be split in the same way.
 After continuing this process for an arbitrary number of steps, the result will be an almost complete partitioning of the rectangle into squares.
 The corners of these squares can be connected by quarter-circles.
 The result, though not a true logarithmic spiral, closely approximates a golden spiral.

 Another approximation is a Fibonacci spiral, which is constructed slightly differently.
 A Fibonacci spiral starts with a rectangle partitioned into 2 squares.
 In each step, a square the length of the rectangle's longest side is added to the rectangle.
 Since the ratio between consecutive Fibonacci numbers approaches the golden ratio as the Fibonacci numbers approach infinity, so too does this spiral get more similar to the previous approximation the more squares are added, as illustrated by the image.

+A study explored the aesthetic preference between different spirals, focusing on the golden spiral and the Fibonacci spiral.
+In an online experiment comprising 106 participants, the golden spiral was found to be significantly preferred over the Fibonacci spiral (79.2% vs. 20.8%), primarily due to the continuity of its curvature.